fgleyze/stud3d/README.md

 # Stud3D

- This WIP project generates 3D walls for wooden frame houses.
+ This WIP project generates 3D walls for timber frame houses.
+[You can test it here](http://fgleyze.com/stud3d/)

  # Bootstrap